Israel025/alx-low_level_programming/0x00-hello_world/README.md

 ** The 5-printf.c program prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line using the function printf (not using function puts), the program return 0.
 The program should compile without warning when using the -Wall gcc option.

+** The 6-size.c program prints the size of various types on the computer it is compiled and run on.
+Warnings are allowed and the program should return 0